8ft0/study-guide/docs/DevOps/scenarios/Design a Scalable Logging Infrastructure.md

-# Scenario 12: Design a Scalable Logging Infrastructure
+# Design a Scalable Logging Infrastructure

 **Task:** Design a scalable logging infrastructure for a microservices architecture.